-You can find additional resources on the Fresh Hope Social Media - or you can create your own Social Media Network especially for your group (although the Fresh Hope Network is a great tool for you and your group to stay connected, share and grow together).
+You can find additional resources on the Fresh Hope Social Media - or you can create your own Social Media Network especially for your group.
 Some groups have named their pages with the name of the church or group and the name of the city and state (or country) of the group-.